apache/servicecomb-docs/java-chassis-reference/en_US/build-provider/configuration/downgrade-strategy.md

 > **NOTE:**
 >
-> You need to enable service governance for fallback, The provider handler is `bizkeeper-provider`, and the consumer handler is `bizkeeper-consumer`.
-If `Consumer:`/`Provider:` was omitted, your configuration would not work, and service governance would be enabled with default configuration.
+> You need to enable service governance for fallback.
+The corresponding provider handler  `bizkeeper-provider`, and the consumer handler is `bizkeeper-consumer`.